roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 03: A Tangled Web ****** byTx_Tall_Tales© She could even sense when I was getting close to cumming.
+She could even sense when I was getting close to cumming.
 She pulled away, stroking me firmly, giving me a long lick, and eyes locked with mine, she commanded me: "That's right, cum.
 Cum in my mouth.
 Fuck my mouth and pump your hot cum down my throat."
 She took my cock back in her mouth, fixed her lips tightly around my shaft, and placed my hand on the back of her head.

  I grabbed her hair in my hands, and fucked her face thoroughly.
 Within moments I was there, cumming strongly, gasping with the pleasure, loosing stream after stream of hot seed in her mouth.